FrancescaFr/ThreeJSTerrarium/README.md

 # ThreeJSTerrarium
+Proof-of-concept for ML face tracking as an intuitive camera controller for 3D environments.

-High level repo for ThreeJSTerrarium projects and experiments.
+This is a high-level repo for ThreeJSTerrarium projects and experiments.
-Main app lives in `/terrarium`
+**Main demo app lives in [/terrarium](/terrarium)**